Browse the Business Exchange to find information, resources and peer reviews to help you select the right solution for your business.

 Answers

 it depends on the objectives of the discussion and the audience.
-Is the speaker trying to encourage sophisticated investors (who can "read between the lines") for investment or are they targeting the average investor that is supposed to receive material information about the associatedrisk of the investment opportunity.
+Is the speaker trying to encourage sophisticated investors (who can "read between the lines") for investment or are they targeting the average investor that is supposed to receive material information about the associated

 It's actually a very high-profile, general audience presentation that is seen by average people.
 The VC touted companies she leads investment for, but did not disclose that.
 One of those companies was trying to land a billion dollar deal as she touted it onstage.
 I don't know the rules, but seemed disclosure would at least be transparent?